 The unprecedented level of prestige Laurence Olivier achieved in his lifetime is probably best demonstrated by the Society of London Theatre's decision to rename their annual award ceremony for excellence in the London theatre (the British equivalent of the Tonys), the Olivier Awards.
 To this day, the Olivier Awards are considered the highest honor in British theatre.
 When Olivier passed away in 1989 at the age of 82, he became only the second actor to ever be laid to rest at the iconic Westminster Abbey.
 A fitting tribute to England's most celebrated classical actor.
 But, if you have yet to see this great actor at work, you've come to the right place.

-FYI: I chose the order of my Laurence Olivier top 10 by considering each film's importance in Sir Laurence’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
+I chose the order of my Laurence Olivier top 10 by considering each film's importance in Sir Laurence’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top 10).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Laurence Olivier film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Laurence Olivier Films